hackclub/hackclub/workshops/thunderstorm/README.md

 </script>
 ```

-Now if you hit Play and click, the rain should start after a single flash—make sure your sound is on!
+Now if you hit Play and click the sky, the rain should start after a single flash—just make sure your sound is on!

 ## Make it Storm